Skip to main content

 Type your message in the input field at the bottom and send it.
 The client will see your reply in their messenger.

-As soon as a manager sends a message, the AI employee automatically pauses in that specific dialog.
+As soon as the manager sends a message, the AI employee automatically pauses in that specific dialog.
 It will not interrupt the human.

 BehaviorDescription